pudly/schmopera-hugo/content/articles/Monstrous Child.md

 +++
 "It's a teenage coming-of-age story, but she happens to be a half-dead, half-alive goddess who lives in the Norse Underworld," says composer Gavin Higgins of his new opera, [_The Monstrous Child_](https://www.roh.org.uk/productions/the-monstrous-child-by-timothy-sheader).

-Running 21 February to 3 March at the The Royal Opera House's  Linbury Theatre, _The Monstrous Child_ is the operatic adaptation of the teen fiction book by Francesca Simon

-"It's basically what Wicked is to the Wizard of Oz, but to the Ring Cycle
+Running 21 February to 3 March at the The Royal Opera House's  Linbury Theatre, _The Monstrous Child_ is the operatic adaptation of the teen fiction book by Francesca Simon.
+Drawn from Norse mythology, the story centres on Hel, the teenage goddess who presides over the dead.
+Higgins describes the opera, which shares source material with the expansive works of Wagner, as "basically what _Wicked_ is to _The Wizard of Oz_, but to the _Ring Cycle."_

 * opera's origins, Simon's book, quick ROH commission
 * got into opera, brass band tradition, learning about voices